The Mori-Zwanzig formulation of deep learning: Analysis of the MZ equation

 With a lower bound for $b_0$ available, we can compute a lower bound for each $b_n$ ($n=1,2,\ldots$) by solving the recursion \eqref{unifomCondition} with an equality sign.

-It is interesting to compare the sequence of lower bounds on $b_n$ generated by the recursion \eqref{unifomCondition} with the one generated by \eqref{b0bn} (see also Proposition \ref{lemma:contraction1}).
-This is done in Figure \ref{fig:uniformCondition}, where we plot the lower bound on $b_n$ we obtained by solving the recursion \eqref{unifomCondition} numerically for different contraction factors $\kappa$\footnote{To compute the lower bounds of $b_n$ we solved the recursion \eqref{unifomCondition} numerically (with an equality sign) for $b_n$ using the Newton method.
+This is done in Figure \ref{fig:uniformCondition} for different { user-defined} contraction factors $\kappa$\footnote{To compute the lower bounds of $b_n$ we solved the recursion \eqref{unifomCondition} numerically (with an equality sign) for $b_n$ using the Newton method.
 To improve numerical accuracy we wrote the left hand side of \eqref{unifomCondition} in the equivalent form

-}.
-The plots in Figure \ref{fig:uniformCondition} and Figure \ref{fig:Gb} show that dependence of $b_n$ on the number of neurons is indeed different if we consider the operator $\G(L-n+1,L-n)$ alone or its projected version $\Q_{L-n+1}\G(L-n+1,L-n)$.
-In particular, in Figure \ref{fig:uniformCondition} we notice the existence of a hump that is not present in Figure \ref{fig:Gb}.
-Such a hump allows for smaller values of $b_n$ relative to the case where we consider the operator $\G$ alone.
-Moreover, the asymptotic value of $b_n$ for $N\rightarrow\infty$ (infinite number of neurons) is the same in the plots in Figure \ref{fig:Gb} and Figure \ref{fig:uniformCondition}.
-This is demonstrated numerically in Figure \ref{fig:comparisonGb} and theoretically in the following Lemma.

-\begin{lemma} The asymptotic result of Lemma \ref{lemma:asymptoticswithN} holds also for the sequence of lower bounds generated by \eqref{unifomCondition}, for any contraction factor $\kappa\geq 0$ and any $\Omega_0$ (domain of the neural network input).
-In other words, the lower bounds generated by \eqref{unifomCondition} satisfy the condition
+}. { It is seen that for a fixed number of neurons $N$, the noise level (i.e., a lower bound for $b_n$) that yields operator contractions in the sense of